Dreaming381/Latios-Framework/README.md

 This version targets Entities 1.0.0 experimental.
 If you are still using Entities 0.51.1, please use the framework version 0.5.8 instead.

-The 0.6.x series uses Transforms V1.
+The 0.6.x series uses Transforms V1, which can be enabled in your project via the Scripting Define Symbol ENABLE_TRANSFORM_V1.
 If you are using Transforms V2, please wait for a newer version of the Latios Framework.

 *[0.5.x] users, please read the* [*Upgrade Guide*](Documentation~/Upgrade%20Guide.md)*!*